Demographics of Serbia: Ethnic groups

 Serbia is home to many different ethnic groups.

-Serbs, a South Slavic people, are a titular nation and the largest ethnic group constituting 80.6% of the population of Serbia, which is their nation state.
+The Serbs, a South Slavic people, are the titular nation and largest ethnic group in Serbia, their nation-state, making up 80.6% of the population.

 Hungarians are the largest ethnic minority, concentrated predominantly in northern Vojvodina and representing 2.8% of the country's population.
 Bosniaks are the second-largest ethnic minority, mainly inhabiting the Sandžak region in southwestern part of the country, representing 2.3% of the country's population.
 Roma constitute 2% of the total population.
 All other ethnic groups individually account for less than 1% of the total population, including Albanians (0.9%), Slovaks and Croats with 0.6% each, Yugoslavs (0.4%), Romanians, Vlachs, and Montenegrins with 0.3% each; Macedonians, ethnic Muslims, and Bulgarians with 0.2% each; as well as Rusyns and Bunjevci with 0.1%, respectively.
 Some 0.1% declared regional identity (e.g. Vojvodinian) instead of specific ethnicity.

 According to data from the 2022 Census, some 2% of the population did not declare their ethnicity since answering on the census question on ethnicity was not mandatory.
 The census category "Unknown" pertains to citizens whose data has been collected from administrative databases.